sudosoph/docs/content/tutorials/activate-section-io/set-up-dns.md

 1. In the management console, click **DNS** in the left hand menu.
 ![DNS Menu in Management Console](/docs/images/screenshots/menu/highlight-dns-menu-option.png?height=80px)
-1. Copy the target CNAME record, ready to update in your DNS hosting.
+1. Copy the target CNAME record provided by section.io.
 ![CNAME value in Management Console](/docs/images/screenshots/dns/cname.png?height=80px)
-1. In your DNS Hosting, create or update your existing CNAME record.
+1. Go to your DNS Hosting Provider's configuration page and replace your existing CNAME record with the one from the previous step.
 1. Back in the management console, click **Verify**.
 You'll see a message that your DNS is correctly configured.

 {{% notice info %}}